-Now, when talking about converting a pattern into a DXF (Drawing exchange Format. ) you will find that your converted pattern does not contains neither scale or units nor usually any method of reliably describing what needs to be cut, drawn, drilled or notched in your pattern file however, this file is the most commonly used format for exchange of drawing files.
+Now, when talking about converting a pattern into a DXF (Drawing Exchange Format. ) you will find that your converted pattern does not contain either scale or units nor usually any method of reliably describing what needs to be cut, drawn, drilled or notched in your pattern file, however, this file is the most commonly used format for the exchange of drawing files.

 1rst Mistake: Thinking that your pattern will be a print file and not a cut file

 Thinking that your converted DXF CAD pattern file will be kept in a computer system for further modifications is a common mistake.
 Most of the time, your converted file pattern will be neither needed nor wanted.

 2nd Mistake: Not making the outline of your pattern into one closed polyline creating nesting problems.

-In computer graphics a polygonal chain is called a polyline and is often used to approximate curved paths.
+In computer graphics, a polygonal chain is called a polyline and is often used to approximate curved paths.
 Not closing your pattern outline will create problems when nesting your pattern and processing your DXF file.

 3rd Mistake: Including objects in a drawing that are unnecessary.

-Information such as Fabric type, sewing details, pattern codes, designer comments etc..
+Information such as Fabric type, sewing details, pattern codes, designer comments, etc..
 They all should not be included in your pattern as these will obstruct the conversion process.

 Ready to start Converting your CAD DXF files?
-Click Here to Get Started

 What DXF files problems have you had when converting your DXF file to other file types?